-The Aeolian Islands, named after the ancient Greek god of the winds Aeolus, are a volcanic archipelago in the Tyrrhenian Sea situated on the North of Sicily.
+The Aeolian Islands, named after the ancient Greek god of the winds Aeolus, are a volcanic archipelago in the Tyrrhenian Sea situated in the North of Sicily.
 Breathtakingly beautiful and diverse in nature, the seven islands and many uninhabited islets of the Aeolian archipelago were claimed a Unesco World Heritage site in 2000.

-An amalgamation of stunning waters, rocky coastlines, smoldering craters and black-sand beaches is what makes these islands truly unique.
+An amalgamation of stunning waters, rocky coastlines, smoldering craters, and black-sand beaches is what makes these islands truly unique.
 Each island has its individual charm and the archipelago is a paradise for island hopping.

 Lipari is the largest of the Aeolian Islands and the most practical place to start your yacht charter.
-Lipari Town is a picturesque port characterized by its pastel colored buildings and stunning views.
+Lipari Town is a picturesque port characterized by its pastel-colored buildings and stunning views.
 The excellent collection in the Aeolian Archaeological Museum is a must for anyone interested in Mediterranean history.

-Panarea, is one of the smallest and considered the most exclusive of the Islands.
+Panarea is one of the smallest and considered the most exclusive of the Islands.
 Spend a lazy morning wandering the cobblestone streets and browsing the elegant shops of San Pietro, then snorkel or kayak the natural tunnel at the south end of the small islet of Dattilo.
 If you wish to dine off the boat, the deck at the Hotel Raya is a fabulous sunset venue.

 Alicudi and Filicudi are the most remote of the islands: two extinct volcanoes emerging from the sea.
 Cruising towards Alicudi you will admire a shoreline formed of dramatic ridges and fissures.
 On this peaceful island of fishermen, there are no roads and the only means of transportation are donkeys.
 Enjoy an afternoon exploring the little town, admiring the island’s simple painted dwellings.